mopidy/mopidy/docs/ext/web.rst

 Other web clients
 =================

-There's also some other web clients for Mopidy that use the :ref:`http-api`, but isn't installable using ``pip``:
+There are also some other web clients for Mopidy that use the :ref:`http-api` but are not installable using ``pip``:

 - `Apollo Player <https://github.com/samcreate/Apollo-Player>`_

-In addition, there's several web based MPD clients, which doesn't use the :ref:`ext-http` frontend at all, but connect to Mopidy through our :ref:`ext-mpd` frontend.
+In addition, there are several web based MPD clients, which doesn't use the :ref:`ext-http` frontend at all, but connect to Mopidy through our :ref:`ext-mpd` frontend.
 For a list of those, see :ref:`mpd-web-clients`.